MicrosoftDocs/Advertising-docs/BingAds/guides/operation-error-codes.md

 ReportingServiceInvalidAccountIds

 **Description**
 The report request contains at least one account identifier that is not valid.

-The *Details* element contains a comma-separated list of up to 20 account identifiers that are not valid.
+Please refer to the *Details* element for a comma-separated list of up to 20 account identifiers that are not valid.

 ***